benwill/pairs/README.md

 I only had this weekend to work on this and unfortunately ran into a few issues I didn't have time to resolve:

+* Unit testing - I spent a while trying to get jest working to test the components, so in the end switched to using mocha and just did some unit tests on the reducers.
 * Images - couldn't figure out how to use the shared svg sprite sheet and also resize the images, so pulled them out into seperate files.
-From what I could tell I needed to use the Svg tag and using xlink, but I struggled to get it working with webpack.
+From what I could tell I needed to use the Svg tag and using xlink, but I struggled to get it working with webpack within the time I had.
-* Unit testing - I spent a while trying to get jest working to test the components, so in the end switched to using mocha.
+* IE support - just down to time (some animations/using array.find method)...

 ## Future work/improvements